gebhardm/energyhacks/Gauge/ReadMe.md

 #Simple MQTT Gauges

-This hack is a tiny node.js based web server that subscribes to an MQTT topic from a sensor publisher and displays the received values as gauges.
+This hack is a tiny node.js based web server that subscribes to an MQTT topic from a sensor publisher and displays the received values as gauges; it computes payloads with the format

+     [<value:number(int or float)>,"<unit:string>"]

 Actually this is a rip of the Fluksometer display to be found in [gebhardm/flmdisplay](https://github.com/gebhardm/flmdisplay/tree/master/combined)

 <img src="MQTTgauges.png" width=500px>